golanlevin/Cytographia/README.md

 ---
 ### Display Notes

-Signed pen-plots of *Cytographia* tokens will be available for interested collectors through [Artfora.com](https://www.artfora.com/collections/cytographia) through 2024.
-Plots will be produced on acid-free paper using a vintage HP7475A pen plotter.
+Signed pen-plots of *Cytographia* tokens are available for interested collectors through [Artfora.com](https://www.artfora.com/collections/cytographia) through 2024.
+Plots are produced on acid-free paper using a vintage HP7475A pen plotter.

 *Cytographia* requires a modern browser with WebGL and hardware acceleration enabled.
 The recommended configuration for *Cytographia* is the Chrome browser on MacOS, in which the artwork is known to produce consistent and replicable results.